AI in the Job Market: Which Professions in Austria Are Changing the Most Right Now

 Evidence-based labour market policy

-A combination of outlook and AI exposure: Which occupational groups are losing employment and have high AI exposure?
+A combination of outlook and AI impact: Which occupational groups are losing employment and have high AI impact?
 This is where the most urgent need for action arises.

 For Research and Journalism